paritytech/polkadot/roadmap/implementers-guide/src/node/collators/collation-generation.md

 1. A new relay chain block is imported.
 2. The collation generation subsystem checks if the core associated to the parachain is free and if yes, continues.
-3. Collation generation calls our collator callback to generate a PoV.
+3. Collation generation calls our collator callback, if present, to generate a PoV.
+If none exists, do nothing.
 4. Authoring logic determines if the current node should build a PoV.
 5. Build new PoV and give it back to collation generation.